QFrog/DinoSnackManiac/README.md

 University of Wisconsin - Stout, 2020

 # Known Bugs
-Walk and throw animations don't fully function all the timer
+Walk and throw animations don't fully function all the time.